ceramic plate joanbanjo

 There are close to 500 mounds stretched along an east-west axis with two main groups of monumental architecture.
 There are four known hieroglyphic stairways that have been recovered.
 A number of caves and underground rivers are found within the site.
 Caves were an important focal point for religious ceremonies, and structures were often built above or around them.

-Structure L5-1 is located on the east side of the plaza.
-A rich tomb was discovered here.
-In front of this structure is a stela, Stela 8, erected by Ruler 3, Ucha’an Kin Balam (ruled 726-741), in 726 A.D.
-It honors the memory of the previous ruler, Itzamnaaj K’awiil, who may be the occupant of the tomb.
-At the northeast corner of the plaza is the ball court.
-Two stelae have been repurposed as panels imbedded into each side of the ballcourt structures and face each other across the ballcourt alley.
-On the north side of the plaza is a long, low platform with rooms that were possibly used for civic or residential purposes.
-A platform structure is on the west side of the plaza that has a hieroglyphic stairway.
-Behind this structure and to the northwest is a small complex, Group L-4.
-One of its structures.
-L4-35, contains a hieroglyphic text that may be part of a stairway.
+Structure 4 (L5-1) is a pyramidal temple located on the east side of the plaza.
+A richly furnished, corbel-vaulted tomb was discovered within the structure.
+In front is Stela 8 erected by Ruler Ucha’an Kin Balam (ruled 726-741 CE) in 726 CE.
+It honors the memory of the previous ruler, Itzamnaaj K’awiil (ruled 698-726 CE), who may be the occupant of the tomb.
+At the northeast corner of the plaza is the ball court, Structures 5 and 6 set on a north/south axis.
+Two stelae had been repurposed as panels, Panels 18 and 19, imbedded into each side of the ballcourt structures that face each other across the ballcourt alley.
+On the north side of the plaza is a long, low platform, Structure 7, that may have featured structures of a perishable nature, possibly used for civic or ritual purposes.

 To the south behind the Central Group is located the Palace Group.
-This is a large complex with two interior raised courtyards, each surrounded by low platforms and rooms.
-It is accessed from a lower plaza on the east side of the complex.
-The southside of the lower plaza is anchored by Structure L5-25, a pyramidal structure, which contains a hieroglyphic stairway.
+This is a large complex with two interior raised courtyards, each surrounded by low platforms and masonry structures.
+It is accessed from a lower plaza staircase on the east side of the complex.
+The southside of the lower plaza is anchored by Structure 30, an elongated temple platform, which features Hieroglyphic Stairway 3.

 The Duende Group is found at the eastern end of the axis, about .6 mile/1km from the Central Group.
-It was constructed under the reign of Izamnaaj K’awill (ruled 698-726).
-This group is centered around a central plaza, and is oriented slightly west of north.
-It was built into the side of a natural hill.
-Structure P5-7 is on the north side of the plaza, and is the second highest structure at the site.
-The structure is similar to Structure L5-49 except that it is surmounted by only one temple instead of the three found there.
+It was constructed under the reign of Izamnaaj K’awill.
+This group is centered atop a raised, two tier platform base, and is oriented slightly west of north.
+It was built into the side of a natural hill giving the complex a larger appearance.
+Structure 146 is located on the north side of a plaza, and is the second highest structure at the site.
+The structure is similar to Structure 2 except that it is surmounted by only one temple instead of the three found there.
 The east and west sides of the plaza contain small linear platforms.
-Six stelae have been rediscovered within the group, while a nearby sinkhole was found to contain a cave which runs underneath the main structure.
+Six stelae have been rediscovered within the group, while a nearby cenote was found to contain a cave which runs underneath the main structure.
+The cave was possibly used for ritual activities as numerous artifacts and human boned were discovered.

-Centrally located between the two main groups is a smaller group known as the Bat Palace.
+Centrally located between the two main groups is a smaller group known as the Bat Palace Group.
 This was an elite residential/ritual complex centered around a cave entrance.
+The complex was used extensively by ruler Uchaʼan Kʼin Bʼalam (ruled 727-741 CE).
 A destroyed royal throne was recovered from within one of the structures demonstrating the violent end to Dos Pilas.

 The structures suffered greatly from the hasty construction of defensive walls just prior to the sites’ abandonment.
 They are still visible, and surround the two main groups.